semperry/dynamic-react-navlinks/README.md

 # React Dynamic NavLinks

-**This package allows you to redner dynamic NavLinks and a basic navbar from the Routes within a react-router-dom BrowserRouter component.**
+**This package allows you to render dynamic NavLinks and a basic navbar from the Routes within a react-router-dom BrowserRouter component.**

 **It will render the proper navigation link based on the path in the given route's props.
 Link text is generated from the path as well, but can be customized.**